Bridal Makeup for Oily Skin

-There are lots of skin care products out there to help you balance your skin, I’m not going to go into skin care on this page, I like to leave that to the beauticians and dermatologists.
+There are lots of skincare products out there to help you balance your skin.
+However, I’m not going to go into skincare on this page, as I like to leave that to beauticians and dermatologists.

-My job as a wedding makeup artist is to work with your skin on the wedding day and create a bridal makeup that won’t look shiny or greasy and to make sure that your wedding makeup will last all day.
+My job as a wedding makeup artist is to work with your oily skin on the wedding day.
+I’ll be able to create bridal makeup that won’t look shiny or greasy.
+Plus I’ll make sure that your wedding makeup will last all day.

-On your wedding day you want your makeup to last all day.
+On your wedding day, it is important that your makeup lasts all day.

-My advice – unless you’re going to have your makeup artist with you all day – avoid the dewy look, full stop.
+My advice, unless you’re going to have a makeup artist with you all day, is to – avoid the dewy look, full stop.

-Oily skin has a tendency to shine, particularly on the T-zone, and depending on how oily your skin is sometimes the eyelids, cheek and chin can also become oily over the length of the day.
+Oily skin has a tendency to shine, particularly on the T-zone.
+And sometimes the eyelids, cheek and chin can also become oily over the length of the day.

 They’ll help to keep any shine at bay without any build up of product – which you’ll be glad about if you get married on a hot sunny day.